Interpretable Audio Editing Evaluation via Chain-of-Thought Difference-Commonality Reasoning with Multimodal LLMs: Experiments and Results

 \subsection{Experiment Setup and Details}

-\textbf{Multi-Audio Captioning Fine-tuning.} We adopt Qwen2-Audio\footnote{\url{https://huggingface.co/Qwen/Qwen2-Audio-7B}} as our backbone MLLM, as it supports multi-audio inputs.
-We fine-tune and evaluate the model on 30,000 pseudo-paired audio editing samples constructed via mixing and rearrangement, splitting them into training, validation, and test sets with an 8:1:1 ratio, following the methodology of \cite{jia2025towards}.
-For evaluation, we use standard captioning metrics, including Blue-1–4, Fense, Spice, Spider, Cider\_d, Meteor, and Rouge-l\footnote{\url{https://github.com/Labbeti/aac-metrics}}.
-All experiments were conducted on four NVIDIA GeForce RTX 4090 GPUs.
-We fine-tuned the Qwen2-Audio-7B-Instruct model with LoRA (rank=8, $\alpha$=32, dropout=0.05), using an effective batch size of 16, a maximum input length of 2048 tokens, and a learning rate of $1\mathrm{e}^{-4}$ until convergence.
+\textbf{Multi-Audio Captioning Fine-tuning.} We adopt Qwen2-We adopt Qwen2-Audio-7B\footnote{\url{https://huggingface.co/Qwen/Qwen2-Audio-7B}} as the backbone MLLM, and fine-tune it on 30,000 pseudo-paired audio editing samples constructed via mixing and rearrangement, following the methodology of \cite{jia2025towards}.
+The dataset is split into training, validation, and test sets with an 8:1:1 ratio.
+For evaluation, we employ standard captioning metrics, including BLEU-1–4, FENSE, SPICE, SPIDER, CIDEr\_d, METEOR, and ROUGE-L\footnote{\url{https://github.com/Labbeti/aac-metrics}} .
+All experiments are conducted on four NVIDIA GeForce RTX 4090 GPUs.
+We fine-tune the Qwen2-Audio-7B-Instruct model using LoRA (rank = 8, $\alpha$ = 32, dropout = 0.05), with an effective batch size of 16, a maximum input length of 2048 tokens, and a learning rate of $1 \times 10^{-4}$ until convergence.

 \textbf{Correlation Validation Experiment.} We adopt the AuditScore~\cite{jia2025towards} dataset, which provides comprehensive paired audio editing results with expert 1–5 subjective ratings, supplemented by our objective measures (including Clap\_Score, FAD, FD, KL, and IS)\footnote{\url{https://github.com/haoheliu/audioldm_eval}}.
-For the score comparison experiment (Table~\ref{tab:performance_comparison}), we evaluate our proposed \textit{Edit\_Score} and \textit{Faith\_Score} against the baseline scoring model AuditEval, using Linear Correlation Coefficient (LCC), Spearman’s Rank Correlation Coefficient (SRCC), and Kendall’s Tau Correlation Coefficient (KTAU) as evaluation metrics.
+For the score comparison experiment (Table~\ref{tab:performance_comparison}), we evaluate our proposed \textit{Edit\_Score} and \textit{Faith\_Score} against the baseline scoring model AuditEval-ssl, using Linear Correlation Coefficient (LCC), Spearman’s Rank Correlation Coefficient (SRCC), and Kendall’s Tau Correlation Coefficient (KTAU) as evaluation metrics.